 The reason why the octet rule needs to be satisfied is that the molecule is in a stable state when the octet rule is satisfied.

 Stability and Instability in Terms of Ions and Carbocation

-The octet rule can also be thought of as the eight-electron rule.
-This is because it has eight valence electrons.
+The octet rule is also known as the eight-electron rule.
+This is because there are eight valence electrons.

-When we think of these octet rule, we can make them into ions.
-For example, when water and ammonia are made into ions, we get the following.
+If we understand the octet rule, we can write the structure of ions.
+For example, when water and ammonia become ions, they look like this.